ibm-cloud-docs/discovery-data/backup.md

   - Any collection that contains documents that were added by upload (the`Upload data` option in the tooling) are automatically recrawled and reindexed when restored.
 These documents will have new document id numbers in the restored collections.
   - All collections used in a **Content Miner** project are automatically recrawled and reindexed when restored.
 Only the documents added by upload (the`Upload data` option in the tooling) will have new document id numbers in the restored collections.

-## General prerequisites
-{: #gen-prereqs}

-### Required tools
+## Required tools and permissions
-{: #tools}
+{: #toolsperms}

 Before backing up or restoring data, ensure that you have the following tool installed on your machine:

   - `kubectl`, which is available at [Installing the Kubernetes CLI (kubectl)](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.2/manage_cluster/install_kubectl.html){: external}.

-### Required permissions
-{: #perms}

 You must also have the following permissions:

   - Administrative access to the {{site.data.keyword.discovery-data_short}} instance on your {{site.data.keyword.discovery-data_short}} cluster (the data must be backed up) and administrative access to the new instance that the data are being restored to.
   - Permissions to use cluster-wide CLI tools, such as `kubectl`.

-### Example syntax
-{: #example-syntax}

-In the following procedures, angle brackets (`< >`) are used to indicate variables that need to be substituted with values for your local installation, and curly brackets (`{ }`) are used literally in `bash` scripts and commands.
-This use of curly brackets differs from the standard Watson documentation convention of using curly brackets to indicate substitutions.
-{: important}

 ## Process overview
 {: #overview}

-The backup and restore process can be summarized as follows:

-### Backing up
-{: #backingup}

-Changes to the data stored in {{site.data.keyword.discovery-data_long}} during a backup can cause the backup to become corrupt and unusable (for example, adding documents to a collection).

-No in-flight requests are permitted during the backup period.
-However, as read-only operations, queries are permitted during the backup period.
-{: tip}

-A request is a current action being performed by {{site.data.keyword.discovery-data_long}}.
-Actions performed by {{site.data.keyword.discovery-data_short}} include:
-  -  Performing a source crawl (scheduled or unscheduled)
-  -  Ingesting documents
-  -  Training a trained query model
+Summary of the backup process:

   1. Back up IBM Cloud Pak for Data, if required.
 See [Backup and restore](https://www.ibm.com/support/knowledgecenter/en/SSQNUZ_2.1.0/com.ibm.icpdata.doc/zen/admin/backup_restore.html){: external} for more information.
-  1. Ensure that the {{site.data.keyword.discovery-data_short}} instance being backed up meets the following requirements:
+  1. Ensure that the {{site.data.keyword.discovery-data_short}} instance being backed up meets the prerequisites listed in [Backing up {{site.data.keyword.discovery-data_long}}](/docs/services/discovery-data?topic=discovery-data-backup-restore#wddata-backup).
-     - There are no incoming requests to the instance.
-     - Any in-flight requests to the instance have been handled.
   1. Copy the data from the data service to the matching service on the new pod.
   1. Clean or groom the data, as necessary.

-### Restoring
-{: #restoring}
+Summary of the restore process:

   1. Use the generated backup to restore a {{site.data.keyword.discovery-data_short}} application to an existing and/or new {{site.data.keyword.discovery-data_short}} installation.
   1. Copy the data from the new pod to the data service.
   1. Enable requests on the new {{site.data.keyword.discovery-data_short}} instance.

+## Example syntax
+{: #example-syntax}

+In the following procedures, angle brackets (`< >`) are used to indicate variables that need to be substituted with values for your local installation, and curly brackets (`{ }`) are used literally in `bash` scripts and commands.
+This use of curly brackets differs from the standard Watson documentation convention of using curly brackets to indicate substitutions.
+{: important}

 ## Backup scripts
 {: #backup-scripts}

-There are two versions of the `all-backup-restore.sh` backup and restore script.
-One is for {{site.data.keyword.discovery-data_short}} versions 2.0.0 and 2.0.1; the other is for versions 2.1.0 and later. **If you are backing up a 2.0 version of {{site.data.keyword.discovery-data_short}}, and then restoring to version 2.1.0 or later -- backup with the 2.0 script and restore with the 2.1 script.**
+There are two versions of the `all-backup-restore.sh` backup and restore scripts.
+One set is for {{site.data.keyword.discovery-data_short}} versions 2.0.0 and 2.0.1; the other is for versions 2.1.0 and later. **If you are backing up a 2.0 version of {{site.data.keyword.discovery-data_short}}, and then restoring to version 2.1.0 or later -- backup with the 2.0 scripts and restore with the 2.1 scripts.**
 {: important}

- -  Backup/restore script for versions 2.1.0 and later.
-[Download](https://github.com/watson-developer-cloud/doc-tutorial-downloads/tree/master/discovery-data/2.1){: external}.
+ -  Backup/restore scripts for versions 2.1.0 and later.
+[GitHub repository](https://github.com/watson-developer-cloud/doc-tutorial-downloads/tree/master/discovery-data/2.1){: external}.
- -  Backup/restore script for 2.0.0 and 2.0.1: [Download](https://github.com/watson-developer-cloud/doc-tutorial-downloads/tree/master/discovery-data/2.0){: external}.
+ -  Backup/restore scripts for 2.0.0 and 2.0.1: [GitHub repository](https://github.com/watson-developer-cloud/doc-tutorial-downloads/tree/master/discovery-data/2.0){: external}.

+You will need all files stored in the applicable GitHub repository to perform a backup and restore.
+Follow the instructions in GitHub Help to clone or download a zip file of the repository.
+{: important}

 To make a script executable, run the following command: